archival-0x/ghostpass/README.md

 ## intro

-Ghostpass is a password management protocol that is designed with the purpose of transmitting secrets through the open web, while being able to maintain security and integrity.

 There's quite a bit of password managers that are out there today, so why even bother with Ghostpass?
 In order to answer this question, let's take a look at several different password managers "models" that already exist, and the problems that plague them:

 * __Web-based password managers__ are centralized, and data breeches because of undiscovered vulnerability results in catastrophic events.